What does an engineering intern do?

 While working at EOL, interns help develop new instrumentation and improve EOL's existing suite of NSF/NCAR lower atmosphere observing facilities.
 Most internships also offer the opportunity to make meaningful contributions to advance atmospheric science research capabilities.

 Interns are encouraged to develop their engineering solutions as they work with and are mentored by professional, experienced engineers and technicians.
 During the internship, interns have access to many resources such as sophisticated testing and calibration instruments, technical documentation, state-of-the-art fabrication capabilities.

 EOL provides an hourly wage and travel support to and from, and housing while in Boulder, CO, and expenses in the field.
 (Please note that housing is a taxable benefit).

 Who should apply?

-EOL's mission primarily requires electrical, mechanical, optical, and computer engineering skills but we encourage all engineering students to apply.
+EOL's mission primarily requires software/computer, electrical, mechanical, and optical engineering skills but we encourage all engineering students to apply.
 Undergraduate students enrolled at accredited U.S. colleges and universities are eligible to apply for SUPER internships.
 However, note that some projects may require that the intern be (a) a U.S. citizen; (b) lawfully admitted for permanent residence in the United States; or (c) a protected individual as defined by 8 USC1324b(a)(3).

 Other NCAR student and internship positions can be found at the UCAR Student/Interns site.